apple/swift-distributed-actors/scripts/docs/includes/ActorSingletonPlugin_README.md

 <small>Version $version</small>

-Welcome to the API documentation of Swift Distributed Actors TestKit!
+Welcome to the API documentation of Actor Singleton Plugin!

 This style of documentation is relatively raw and intended for quick lookups while working with actors. <br/>